coprice/HCFA-App/README.md

 ### Backend

-The supporting backend for the app can be found on my [GitHub](https://github.com/coprice/HCFA-Backend).
-If you were to try to clone this repository, you would also need to clone the backend and follow the setup instructions to have it run locally.
+The supporting backend for the app can be found [here](https://github.com/coprice/HCFA-Backend).